mitsuhiko/jinja2/docs/api.rst

-Note that :func:`~jinja2.select_autoescape` offers also a parameter `special_extensions` that allows you to define a custom escape function, i.e. if you handling LaTeX files
+Note that :func:`~jinja2.select_autoescape` offers also a parameter `special_extensions` that allows you to define a custom escape function, i.e. if you work with LaTeX files
 (see description of :func:`~jinja.select_autoescape` above for example).

 To use your own custom escape function for one template extension